Legend Ichiro Suzuki Retiring After Nearly 30 Years in MLB, Japan

 Fans show all the respect to Ichiro at the Tokyo Dome as he comes out the game 🙌 (via @Cut4) https://t.co/MqsH8YgHtm

-The 45-year-old Ichiro is the greatest Japanese player in MLB history and a surefire, first-ballot Hall of Famer when he becomes eligible.
+The 45-year-old Ichiro is the greatest Japanese player in MLB history and a surefire first-ballot Hall of Famer when he becomes eligible.
 He is set to retire as a 10-time All-Star, 10-time Gold Glove Award winner, one-time American League MVP and a member of the 3,000-hit club.

 Former A's pitcher Dallas Braden pointed out the significance of Thursday's game, with Ichiro playing for the final time and Japanese countryman Yusei Kikuchi making his MLB regular-season debut on the mound for Seattle at the Tokyo Dome: